akeem-abdallah/eisenhower-matrix/learning/knowledge-graph.md

 - status: practicing
 - depends-on: none
 - introduced: 2026-08-02
-- last-reviewed: 2026-08-02
+- last-reviewed: 2026-08-05
-- evidence: chose a global pip install over a virtual environment after the trade-off (version conflicts across future projects) was explained — an informed, deliberate choice, not a gap; installed the wrong package by typo ("flash" instead of "flask"), self-recovered via `pip uninstall` then the correct install without prompting; verified the install worked via `python -c "import flask; print(...)"`; asked what pip is himself and, once told it's Python's package manager (parallel to npm), correctly extended the analogy to ask where git fits — and after being told git is version control (a different category), correctly recalled in his own words why git matters ("you can revert to older commits")
+- evidence: chose a global pip install over a virtual environment after the trade-off (version conflicts across future projects) was explained — an informed, deliberate choice, not a gap; installed the wrong package by typo ("flash" instead of "flask"), self-recovered via `pip uninstall` then the correct install without prompting; verified the install worked via `python -c "import flask; print(...)"`; asked what pip is himself and, once told it's Python's package manager (parallel to npm), correctly extended the analogy to ask where git fits — and after being told git is version control (a different category), correctly recalled in his own words why git matters ("you can revert to older commits").
+2026-08-05: the cost of the global-install choice became concrete — `pip freeze` returned ~200 packages from unrelated projects, which he had predicted in advance; the decision still stands, but he has now seen its downside firsthand → [[dependency-management]]

 ## flask-choice
 - status: introduced